 The new St. Pete Pier was designed with families and kids in mind.
-From little ones to pre-teens and beyond, children will be able to engage in a wide array of activities that are sure to keep them physically and mentally stimulated.
-Whether it’s frolicking on a fun splash pad, biking the beautiful grounds, getting wet and sandy at the beach or learning about Tampa Bay’s unique marine life, the Pier will be a do-it-all destination that provides all-day fun and adventure.
+From little ones to pre-teens and beyond, children are be able to engage in a wide array of activities that are sure to keep them physically and mentally stimulated.
+Whether it’s frolicking on a fun splash pad, biking the beautiful grounds, getting wet and sandy at the beach or learning about Tampa Bay’s unique marine life, the Pier is the do-it-all destination that provides all-day fun and adventure.

 Here is a primer on ways for parents to get the most out of taking their children to St. Pete’s 26-acre playground.

 Let the Children Play

-Not far from the Pier entrance parents will encounter the Family Park/Kids Play Area, an ideal place for families with young ones to get their Pier experience started.
+Not far from the Pier entrance parents will encounter the Glazer Children Playground, an ideal place for families with young ones to get their Pier experience started.
 The Glazer Family Playground is a big, colorful playground was conceived by one of North America’s premier playground designers.
 The children will be able to burn off energy, play with their friends and have loads of fun on slides, swings, climbing structures, obstacle courses, activity nodes and more!

 Get ‘Em Wet

 Keep the kiddies cool — and tire them out in the process.
 At the Pier Plaza, visitors will find an interactive water feature that is both a fountain and a splash pad, with big and small vertical water jets.
-On warm days — and there are quite a few in this part of Florida! — the area will be populated with frolicking youngsters.
+On warm days — and there are quite a few in this part of Florida! — the area is populated with frolicking youngsters.
 Of course, parents and grandparents are welcome, too.
 After a good soaking, visitors will be able to retire to the adjacent tilted lawn to dry-off under the sun and catch a breath.
 Nearby shade trees are in abundance, along with a covered pavilion to enjoy snacks and cold drinks.